jamesisapro/SM64-PC-Port-WebGL-Offline-Edition/README.md

 Click open, and start the game!

-(For other browsers like Edge or Firefox, use a seperate online guide to disabel CORS in your browser)
+(For other browsers like Edge or Firefox, or if you're using Linux, use a seperate online guide to disable CORS in your browser)

 Only leave CORS disabled while you are using the game to defend against cyberthreats.